 Introduction

 Decomposition is the key process returning nutrients to ecosystems.
-In forest ecosystems most primary production is returned to the forest floor as litterfall.
+In forest ecosystems much primary production is returned to the forest floor as litterfall.
 Primary factors suggested for regulating rates of decomposition include: carbon quality (Melillo et al., 1982; Hobbie, 2000; Hättenschwiler and Jørgensen, 2010); initial litter nutrients (Melillo et al., 1982; Mooshammer et al., 2011; Barantal et al., 2012); site nutrient status (Hobbie and Vitousek, 2000; Hobbie, 2005, 2008); decomposer fauna (McBrayer et al., 1977; Seastedt, 1984; Schädler and Brandl, 2005; Carrillo et al., 2011; Barantal et al., 2012); litter species identity (Cornelissen, 1996; Hättenschwiler et al., 2005); and litter species traits (Cornwell et al., 2008).

 In ecosystem studies estimates of decomposition are often based on litterfall.
 This assumes that decomposition mediates an equilibrium between litter input and nutrient availability although this assumption is generally not tested.
 Work by Hobbie and Vitousek, 2000 suggest that nutrient limitation of decomposition may function differently than for ANPP.
 Furthermore, despite positive correlations between nitrogen and decomposition (Melillo et al., 1982) and numerous investigations, the effects of N on decomposition are not clear (Fog, 1988).
 Studies have shown positive effects, no effect and negative effects (reviewed in Knorr et al., 2005).
-In contrast to N, little work has investigated the effects of Phosphorus on litter decomposition rates and only two tropical studies have looked for interacting effects of N and P (Hobbie and Vitousek, 2000; Barantal et al., 2012).
+In contrast to N, little work has investigated the effects of phosphorus on litter decomposition rates and only two tropical studies have looked for interacting effects of N and P (Hobbie and Vitousek, 2000; Barantal et al., 2012).
 Both of these studies provided some limited evidence of nutrient co-limitation of decomposition under specific circumstances.
 This study will ask how nurtients limit decomposition of leaf litter and specifically whether litter mass loss shows evidence of nutrient co-limitation.

 Experiments testing for effects of litter dwelling invertebrates on rates of litter decomposition have had mixed results although studies suggest that invertebrates can increase the effects of other f factors on decomposition (González and Seastedt, 2001; Hättenschwiler and Gasser, 2005; Schädler and Brandl, 2005; Barantal et al., 2012).
 Often the fauna present in these studies include earthworms and isopods, groups seen as ecosystem engineers.
 As the effects of ecosystem engineers are large by definition and that much of the northern hardwood forests lack both earthworms and isopods, it becomes important to understand the role the smaller but more numerous litter arthropods in decomposition.